tytydraco/yessleep/out/The_McKenzies_are_playful_The_McKenzies_play_rough_The_McKenzies_have_teeth_as_big_as_piano_keys.md

 I caught a glimpse of the boat as I leapt into the ocean.
 It was capsizing, so part of its underside was visible.
 I didn’t see the McKenzies.
 I haven’t seen the McKenzies since they disappeared from the deck, but I saw what was left behind.
 A clever hiding spot in a game I never agreed to play.

-Rings of peg-shaped holes littered across the hull like pox marks on diseased skin.
+Rings of peg-shaped holes littered the hull like pox marks on diseased skin.

 Scars of where they'd bitten down.